wxie2017/wxie2017.github.io/pages/speech/Pathways_Demystification.md

 ---
 layout: page
 title: Pathways Demystification
-description: On 2021-05-16 gave this Panel moderation as I the level-5 project-2 of my 1st Pathways in Yulife club of Toastmaster.
+description: On 2021-05-16 gave this Panel moderation as I the level-5 project-2 of my 1st Pathways in Yu-Life club of Toastmaster.
 ---